 The Deal with Sulfites in Wine

-Those little words “Contains Sulfites” on the bottom of a label often stir up concern.
-What’s even more puzzling is that the US is one of the only countries (along with Australia) that require bottles to be labeled.
+The United States is one of the only countries (along with Australia) that require bottles to label sulfite contents.
 So what gives?
 How much sulfites are in wine and how do they affect you?
-Time to get to the bottom of sulfites in wine and discover how they’re not as bad as you might think.
+Let’s get to the bottom of sulfites in wine.